Reign of the Supermen

 Before this review continues any further, please note it will contain some slight spoilers, so proceed with caution.

 As faithful as Reign of the Supermen is to the comics which inspired it, there are some understandable changes made to adapt it for the ‘in-continuity’ DC Universe Movie titles.
 The major change is that Mongul, one of the major foes in source material, is switched out for Darkseid.
 However, this actually works in the context of building on his appearance in Justice League: War and also explaining where Doomsday came from in The Death of Superman.
 Yes, the story here is streamlined and shuffled around.
-Coast City is not destroyed like in the original comic story, for example, but honestly, it would not have work in the movie to begin with.
+Coast City is not destroyed like in the original comic story, for example, but honestly, it wouldn’t have worked in the movie to begin with.
 We don’t know anything about Mongul in this continuity and there’s not enough work done with Green Lantern to really make such an event resonate like it should (and did in the comics).
 It’s a smart choice.

-The movie is also tightly plotted, with barely a wasted moment, as nearly every moment serves to push the narrative forward.
+The movie is also tightly plotted, with barely a wasted second, as nearly every moment serves to push the narrative forward.
 Character beats early on (even from other movies), including those of minor or side characters, come into play in varying degrees later on, and never once does anything feel disingenuous.
 The movie unfolds naturally, with character choices and changes actually feeling organic to the story and not like something done to superficially push characters and events from Point A to Point B. Writers Jim Krieg and Tim Sheridan deftly navigate what could’ve been a jumbled, messy script with ease, propelling the story forward while also making sure the viewers connect to the characters.
 There’s a scene early in Reign of the Supermen, when Ma and Pa Kent visit a grieving Lois Lane and, as she breaks down, Ma says “We’ve got you.”
 It’s a moment that just hits you in the gut (while also serving as a nice nod to Superman: The Movie).

 The only time Reign of the Supermen really stumbles is how it goes about removing the Justice League from the film’s narrative for a sizable chunk.
-To avoid spoilers, will be vague.
+To avoid spoilers, details will be vague.
 That said, it occurs early on and, while it does serve a purpose on a couple fronts – both as part of a larger plan by the film’s antagonist and to clear the table and keep the story focused solely on Superman’s supporting cast – the actual execution is a little underwhelming.
 It just lacks impact and emotional resonance.

 Much like The Death of Superman, the animation quality here is fairly impressive, though more inconsistent then the first installment of this two-part epic.
 The creative team definitely had a higher budget with these two movies.
 Action scenes are incredibly dynamic, especially some of big set pieces in the film’s climax.
 The assorted Supermen get into more than a few tussles during Reign of the Supermen, usually with each other, and the superb directing by Sam Liu keeps every single action beat engaging and intense at times.
 Unfortunately, especially in the last half of the film, the animation quality takes a bit of a dip which ultimately hurts some of the really impressive boarding and directing seen in those latter fights.